 Symptoms of Parkinson's disease vary from person to person.
-Tracking symptoms of Parkinson’s disease with mobile apps can document their progression.
+Tracking Parkinson’s disease symptoms with mobile apps can document their progression.

 As many as one million people in the U.S. live with Parkinson's disease, and about 60,000 Americans are diagnosed with this movement disorder each year, according to the Parkinson’s Disease Foundation.
 Although it’s chronic and progressive, Parkinson's disease affects people differently.
 For some, it progresses quickly while, for others, Parkinson’s may impact only one side of the body or symptoms may worsen very slowly.

 Tremors are often the primary symptom of Parkinson’s disease.
 So it’s understandable patients can be concerned when tremors seem to be increasing — and they may also want to know if their symptoms are calming down due to medication or if a lifestyle change is helping.
-Now, thanks to smartphones and other “smart” devices, apps can help patients answer these questions by tracking symptoms of Parkinson’s disease.
+Now, thanks to smartphones and other “smart” devices, apps can help patients answer these questions by tracking Parkinson’s disease symptoms.

 In addition to tremors (trembling of hands, arms, legs, jaw, and face), slow movement and impaired balance are symptoms of Parkinson’s disease, too, according to the National Institute of Neurological Disorders and Stroke.
 As Parkinson’s progresses, the tremors — which affect the majority of people with the disease — can be especially worrisome and interfere with the ability to perform daily activities like dressing and eating.